Enos (Book of Mormon prophet)

 Enos (/ˈiːnəs/; אֱנוֹשׁ) is a figure in the Book of Mormon who is a son or grandson of Jacob, a Nephite prophet and author of the Book of Enos.
-According to the Book of Mormon, Enos lived sometime in the 6th century BC.
+According to the Book of Mormon, Enos lived sometime during the 5th century BC, writing his record near his death 179 years after Lehi left Jerusalem, or around 421 BC.

 Narration

 Nephite record keeping

 According to the Book of Mormon narrative, Enos was third in the series of record keepers who maintained the record of the Nephites, a set of metal plates containing the spiritual and secular history of the Nephites.
 Enos was given charge of the record by his father, Jacob, son of Lehi and brother of Nephi.
 Both Nephi and Jacob had kept the record previously, recording First and Second Nephi and the Book of Jacob, respectively.
 Enos's contribution to the record, the Book of Enos, consists of a single chapter, told in the first person, describing his own conversion and subsequent ministry.

 Following Enos's death the record of the Nephites was kept by Enos' son, Jarom.